morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 angle, while previous functions used only one kind of parameter.

 Again, Clojure has many ways to do this.

-_EM: I am not a fan of doseq, would remove it in favor of map_

 - 7.1 using `doseq` with a little tweak